-- What are my specific responsibilities and duties?
+- What are my specific responsibilities and duties? - What daily assignments can I expect to receive? - What type of work assignments have previous interns performed? - Who will be my immediate supervisor? - What special procedures or rules should I be aware of?

-- What daily assignments can I expect to receive? - What type of work assignments have previous interns performed? - Who will be my immediate supervisor? - What special procedures or rules should I be aware of? - How will my work be evaluated? - What are some examples of a "special project" that I may be responsible for?
+- How will my work be evaluated? - What are some examples of a "special project" that I may be responsible for?

-For more "interviewing" questions, refer to Otterbein University's Student Success and Career Planning website.
+For more "interviewing" questions, refer to Otterbein University's Student Success and Career Development's website.
 You will also find an interviewing handout, information on avoiding interviewing mistakes, a guide to company visits, and an interview prep/checklist, etc.

-If a mini-internship/practicum site is mutually agreeable, the site supervisor and the prospective student intern must complete the Learning Contract (with goals, objectives AND a job description attached) and return it to the university faculty supervisor.
-If these two documents are appropriate, the mini-internship/practicum site will be approved by the faculty supervisor at this time.
+If an internship site is mutually agreeable, the site supervisor and the prospective student intern must complete the Learning Contract (with goals, objectives AND a job description attached) and return it to the university faculty supervisor.
+If these two documents are appropriate, the internship site will be approved by the faculty supervisor at this time.